wheatwhole/windots/README.md

 %UserProfile%\.config\fastfetch
 ```

-4. Paste the config file
+4. Paste the config file from [./fastfetch/config.jsonc]

 If images do not render: